How-To Guide

 Step 7: Attach Pictures and Markups

-Visual attachments make your RFI much easier to understand and answer:
+Visual attachments make your RFI much easier to understand and answer.
+Use PDF markup tools to highlight the exact issue:

 Marked-up drawing excerpts showing where the issue is